whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

     3. The card is soldered and cannot be replaced.
     4. The PC's casing is blocking the Wi-Fi signal that sometimes it gets disconnected even on Windows.

     Therefore, I recommend you buy a supported USB wireless adapter.
 Refer to chris1111's [Wireless-USB-OC-Big-Sur-Adapter](https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter) for listed devices and the installation package.
+Continuity still cannot be implemented.

 2. There is no firmware uploader in macOS for the SD card reader RTS5129 as of now.
 Refer to [this guide](https://github.com/ManuGithubSteam/XiaoMi-Pro-2018-HackintoshOC/wiki/2.0-Setup-SD-Card-Reader) to use it through VMWare.
 3. The IGPU Intel HD Graphics (Haswell) does not work well with macOS.
 Therefore, a compatible external graphics card is required and is to be connected via mini PCIe.
 Flashing a modded UEFI image or setup variables with modified Grub Shell is also required to make UEFI recognize DGPU, latter being the preferred method.